geeofree/geeofree/src/blogs/nitty-gritty-git-bits.md

 description: A summary of selected topics discussed in the book "Pro Git" by Scott C. & Ben S.
 ---

-This post is a summary or excerpt of selected topics discussed in the free e-book: [Pro Git](https://git-scm.com/book/en/v2) by Scott Chacon & Ben Straub.
+This post is an excerpt of selected topics discussed in the free e-book:
+[Pro Git](https://git-scm.com/book/en/v2) by Scott Chacon & Ben Straub.

 Please see the referenced materials to learn more.